The pain that did not go away after knee replacement

 In March 2017, a team of Korean doctors went further, writing in the medical journal Clinic in Orthopedic Surgery they announced:

-- Knee replacement > acute pain after surgery > Inappropriate pain control.
+- Patient suffers from acute pain after surgery

-- Knee replacement > acute pain after surgery > Inappropriate pain control.
+- Patient suffers from acute pain after surgery

 Patients had knee pain after knee replacement because after the fact, it was determined that knee replacement was the wrong surgery.
 The knee was not the problem and the patient was inappropriately rushed to surgery